The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 More Helpful Italy Info for You

-Northern Italy: 18 Best Cities to Visit, Airports
+Northern Italy: 10 Reasons to Visit, 18 Best Cities to Visit, Major Airports

 Lake Garda: Best Towns, Nearest Airports, Travel Options, Lake Garda with Kids